trenskow/app/README.md

 This method takes care of handing a specified HTTP method.

+Supported HTTP methods are the same as those returned by [`http.METHODS`](https://nodejs.org/dist/latest/docs/api/http.html#httpmethods).

-> No more routes will be processed, when one of these handlers return.
+No more routes will be processed, when one of these handlers return.
 The returned value is send to the [renderer](#renderer).

 > Returns the endpoint.